yescomment/ch-phone/README.md

 # Hello Voice

-This is a basic Twilio [Voice TwiML](https://www.twilio.com/docs/voice/twiml) template Function that will return TwiML to say "Hello World"
+This is forked from the basic Twilio [Voice TwiML](https://www.twilio.com/docs/voice/twiml) template Function that will return TwiML to say "Hello World"

 ## Environment variables